Highlights of the Program

 09:30 - 09:55

-COMMUNITY AND STAKEHOLDER ENGAGEMENT: THE PATH TOWARDS OVERCOMING MISCONCEPTIONS ABOUT CCS
+COMMUNITY AND STAKEHOLDER ENGAGEMENT: THE PATH TOWARD OVERCOMING MISCONCEPTIONS ABOUT CCS

 Kristina Ruiz-Healy